pytorch/vision/maintainer_guide.md

   are possible, but we should make sure that the tutorials are still running properly, and that their intended narrative is preserved (by e.g. checking outputs, etc.).
-* The rest of the folders (build, android, ios) is private and has no BC breaking guarantees.
+* The rest of the folders (build, android, ios) are private and have no BC breaking guarantees.

 ### Should this attribute be public?
 Should this function be private?